nibblebits/PNPZ80/README.md

 Feel free to contribute to the project, at the moment the important part is finishing the Z80 simulator.

 #Compiling notes:
-To compile on windows use "make windows" to compile on linux use "make linux".
-Be sure to firstly clean the project by using "make cleanWindows" or "make cleanLinux" depending on your operating system.
+To compile on windows use "mingw32-make windows" to compile on linux use "make linux".
+Be sure to firstly clean the project by using "mingw32-make cleanWindows" or "make cleanLinux" depending on your operating system.

 If your compiling on linux make sure g++ is installed before compiling sudo apt-get update